HMS Cordelia (1914): Construction and career

 Cordelia, the third ship of her name in the Royal Navy, was laid down by Pembroke Dockyard in Pembroke Dock, Wales, on 21 July 1913.
 She was launched on 23 February 1914, and completed in January 1915.
 Commissioned into service in the Royal Navy that same month, Cordelia was assigned to the 1st Light Cruiser Squadron (LCS) of the Grand Fleet.

 In early August 1914, Cordelia and the rest of her squadron were among the ships dispatched to hunt for the German commerce raider SMS Meteor, which was trying to return to Germany.
 Although the squadron did not find her, the German ship was forced to scuttle herself by other British cruisers on 9 August to avoid being captured.

 During the Battle of Jutland on 31 May-1 June 1916, the 1st LCS was assigned to screen Vice-Admiral David Beatty's battlecruisers and were the first British ships to spot and engage the ships of the German High Seas Fleet on the afternoon of 31 May.
 Cordelia fired four rounds from her main armament at the light cruiser Elbing, but they fell short of the target.
 The ship was not heavily engaged during the battle and only fired a total of a dozen rounds from her six-inch guns and three from her four-inch guns.
 So far as is known, she did not hit anything, nor was she damaged herself.
 By October 1917, she had been transferred to the 4th Light Cruiser Squadron.

 Cordelia remained with the 4th LCS through at least 1 February 1919.
 Later that month, she was reduced to reserve at Devonport.
 By 1 May 1919, however, she had been assigned to the Devonport Gunnery School, and by 18 January 1920 she had recommissioned for service in the 2nd Light Cruiser Squadron in the Atlantic Fleet. and remained there through 18 December 1920.

 In 1921, Cordelia joined the light cruisers Caledon, Castor, and Curacoa and the destroyers Vanquisher, Vectis, Venetia, Viceroy, Violent, Viscount, Winchelsea, and Wolfhound in a Baltic cruise, departing British waters on 1 September.
 The ships crossed the North Sea and transited the Kaiser Wilhelm Canal to enter the Baltic Sea, where they called at Danzig in the Free City of Danzig; Memel in the Klaipėda Region; Liepāja and Riga, Latvia; Tallinn, Estonia; Helsinki, Finland; Stockholm, Sweden; Copenhagen, Denmark; Gothenburg, Sweden; and Kristiania, Norway.
-The shipss left Kristiania on 13 September, making for Invergordon.
+The ships left Kristiania on 13 September, making for Invergordon.

 Cordelia patrolled off the coast of Ireland in 1922 during the Irish Civil War.
 In December 1922, she was decommissioned and placed in the Nore Reserve.
 She was sold for scrap in July 1923.